aftix/hblog/katex/post/bacon.md

 This evaluates the transformed integral using the trapezoidal rule.
 Since the decay is double exponential, the limits on the sum can be made finite without much loss of precision.
-In `bacon-sci`, the sum is done from -3 to 3, which is correct within !LATEX inline 1 \times 10^{-12}!LATEX!.
+In `bacon-sci`, the sum is done from -3 to 3, which is correct within !LATEX~ 1 \times 10^{-12}!LATEX!.
 For example, the transformed function from before looks like:

 ![tanh-sinh integration](/imgs/tanhsinh.png)